EnnoOstendorf/twinjago/complete_INSTALL.md

 it should list your domain, confirm it.
 The apache config is now automatically updated by certbot and https redirection and negotiation has been added.

-The webroot of the apache standard normally can be found in /var/www/html.
+The webroot of the apache standard normally can be found in ``/var/www/html.``

+If you navigate your browser to your host name you should see the apache default page.

 ## grafana